Sbray2/Sbarry2/index.md

 **Single User Story:**
 As a student I want to plan and order ahead so that I can find a good deal and get food on time.

-If The Pie was a character or persona, the feeling words I'd want associated with that"person" by people that knew it would be usable, clean, simple, functional.
+If The Pie was a character or persona, the feeling words I'd want associated with that "person" by people that knew it would be usable, clean, simple, functional.

 ### Header 3